-- Obtain information on use of small groups in classrooms. - Provide training to access and interpret data to develop appropriate instruction for all students. - Obtain information on intervention/enrichment activities and strategies to use. - Obtain information on use of Indiana DOE's Transition Guidance for IAS. - Train all teachers in the use of CHAMPS positive behavioral supports. - Train teachers in Project CRISS strategies. - Provide collaboration time for staff. - Train teachers in Calkins Units of Writing.
+- Obtain information on use of small groups in classrooms. - Provide training to access and interpret data to develop appropriate instruction for all students. - Obtain information on intervention/enrichment activities and strategies to use. - Obtain information on use of Indiana DOE's Transition Guidance for IAS. - Train teachers in Project CRISS strategies. - Provide collaboration time for staff. - Train teachers in Calkins Units of Writing.